acislab/www.globalcentra.org/centra8/venue.md

 ### List of Nearby Hotels
-The CENTRA 7 organizing committee is not reserving any hotel blocks so all participants are to secure their own accomodations.
-There are many hotel choices in the Tokyo area for a wide range of budgets.
+The CENTRA 8 organizing committee is not reserving any hotel blocks so all participants are to secure their own accomodations.
+There are many hotel choices in the HsinChu area for a wide range of budgets.
 We are providing the following list of hotels for informational purposes only.
-The CENTRA 7 organizing committee is not responsible for reservations, confirmations, cancellations, etc.
+The CENTRA 8 organizing committee is not responsible for reservations, confirmations, cancellations, etc.

-* [Grand Nikko Hotel](https://www.tokyo.grandnikko.com/) (12-minute walk to venue)
-* [Hilton Tokyo Odaiba](http://www.hilton.com) (15-minute walk to the venue)
+* [Ho Hotel](https://www.thehohotel.com.tw/index.php?lang=en) (15-minute walk to venue)
-* [Sotetsu Grand Fresa Tokyo-Bay Ariake](https://sotetsu-hotels.com/en/grand-fresa/ariake/) (17-minute train ride to the venue)
-* [Tokyo Bay Ariake Washington Hotel](https://tokyobay.washington-hotels.jp/)(17-minute train ride to the venue)
-* [Daiwa Roynet Hotel Tokyo Ariake](https://www.daiwaroynet.jp/en/ariake/) (18-minute train ride to the venue)
-* [remm plus Ginza](https://www.hankyu-hotel.com/en/hotel/remm/ginza) (20-minute train ride to the venue)
+* [Hotel Royal Hsinchu](https://www.hotelroyal.com.tw/en-us/hsinchu) (free shuttle to the venue)
-* [Hotel Villa Fontaine Shiodome](https://www.hvf.jp/eng/shiodome/) (18-minute train ride to the venue)
+* [Sheraton Hsinchu Hotel](https://www.sheraton-hsinchu.com/en/) (15-60-minute taxi ride to the venue, not recommended)
-* [Park Hotel Tokyo](https://parkhoteltokyo.com/) (18-minute train ride to the venue)
+* [SOL Hotel](https://www.solhotel.com.tw/en/)(25-minute taxi ride to the venue)

 <!---
 ## Venue & Lodging